rhobs/configuration/docs/sop/observatorium.md

 ### Access Required

-- Console access to the cluster that runs Observatorium (Currently [telemeter-prod-01 OSD](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-production) and [app-sre-stage-0 OSD](https://console-openshift-console.apps.app-sre-stage-0.k3s7.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-stage)).
+- Console access to the production clusters (this system is't used in staging) that runs Observatorium (currently [telemeter-prod-01 OSD](https://console-openshift-console.apps.telemeter-prod.a5j2.p1.openshiftapps.com/k8s/cluster/projects/observatorium-mst-production) and [rhobsp0ue1 OSD](https://console-openshift-console.apps.rhobsp02ue1.y9ya.p1.openshiftapps.com/)).
 - Edit access to the Observatorium namespaces:
-  - `observatorium-mst-stage`
   - `observatorium-mst-production`

 ### Steps

 - If the error is a 403, check the tenant credentials in the Vault path indicated in [App Interface](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/rhobs/observatorium-mst/namespaces/telemeter-prod-01/observatorium-mst-production.yml#L68).
 Verify if they are valid and can authenticate the tenant properly.
-This can be done using obsctl-reloader locally and details can be found in the RHOBS Tenant Test & Verification document.
+This can be done using obsctl-reloader locally and details can be found in the [RHOBS Tenant Test & Verification document](https://docs.google.com/document/d/1iDUh-U7d2luwRBDl8ZkRancsMCePt2pu2NFSf63j10Q/edit#heading=h.bupciudrwmna).
 If credentials are invalid, identify the tenant and notify them in Slack.
 - For any other status code, check the logs of the Observatorium API and obsctl-reloader pods in the namespace indicated in the alert.
-The logs should contain the more details about the error.
+The logs should contain more details about the error.
 - Ultimately you can check the tenant's rules by checking the PrometheusRule CRs in the namespace indicated in the alert.

 ## ObsCtlFetchRulesFailed